-We will hold your data for two years from the day our new employee (the person who provided your details) ends their employment.
-After this time paper records will be shredded and the electronic records deleted.
+We will hold your data for two years from the day our new employee (who provided your details) ends their employment.
+After this time, we will delete the record.

-The right to request from us rectification of your personal data
+- The right to request from us the rectification of your personal data;

-The right to request from us erasure of your personal data
+- The right to request from us the erasure of your personal data;

-More information on your rights can be found in Chapter 3 of the General Data Protection Regulation.
+You can find more information on your rights in Chapter 3 of the General Data Protection Regulation.